15athompson/Pygame-Reinforcement-Learning/README.md

 Role: Snake Game AI Agent

 Description:
-The provided Python code is an implementation of a Snake Game AI agent using reinforcement learning techniques.
+This is an implementation of a Snake Game AI agent using reinforcement learning techniques.
 The agent is designed to play the classic Snake game autonomously.
 Here is a summary of the key components and functionalities of the code:

 Imports: The code imports necessary libraries and modules including torch, random, numpy, and custom modules for the game (game.py), the neural network model (model.py), and helper functions (helper.py).